HolstAndreas/racetrack/README.md

     # Connect to the racetrack database
     \c racetrack

+    # Grant schema privileges to the user
+    GRANT ALL ON SCHEMA public TO youruser;

     # Grant privileges on future tables (required for schema import)
-    ALTER DEFAULT PRIVILEGES GRANT ALL ON TABLES TO youruser;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO youruser;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO youruser;

     # Exit psql
     \q